Abdul-Wasih03/TSA_EXP1/README.md

 ## RESULT:

-Thus we have created the python code for plotting the time series of given data.
+Thus to develop a python code that plots the time series data of Tesla's market price is successful.